Category Management – Making it into the Spending Bucket List

 Category management is a strategic decision and forms an important part of business planning.

-It helps to improve productivity for your buying and procurement teams to be able to focus their attention and skills to the areas of spend where it will increase business leverage.
+It helps to improve productivity for your buying and procurement teams in order to be able to focus their attention and skills to the areas of spend where it will increase business leverage.

 Furthermore, by understanding the buckets of spending and the complexity around the different categories, you can allocate the right people to the right buckets.

 However, if not managed correctly, category management potentially creates more risk and pitfalls by failing to: